Quick Check of EIS System Performance

 This is the only resistor with a red band.

-The figure below shows a very low capacitance connection.
+Figure 3 illustrates a very low capacitance connection.

 Record the potentiostatic EIS spectrum of this resistor with zero DC and 20 mVrms AC voltage.
 The frequency range should extend from 0.2 Hz to the system’s maximum specified frequency.